 I consider the basic tutorial ends here.
 There are more, but we will discuss them separately.
 I will post them under Revit tips, not in tutorial anymore.

-Now, we will prepare our views, and placing them to a sheet.
+Now, we will prepare our views, and placing them on a sheet.
 Then, we will plot it.

 Preparing your Views

-Let’s make a check list.
-There are 3 things you need to consider before placing your view to a sheet.
-Open your 1st floor plan.
+Let’s make a checklist.
+There are 3 things you need to consider before placing your view on a sheet.
+Open your 1st-floor plan.

 - Check your view name.
 This view name will be used as your view title.

 - Check your view scale, change the scale if necessary.
 We use 1:100 at the moment.
-But if you want to use other scale, change it now.
+But if you want to use another scale, change it now.

 - Check your annotations.
-If you changed your scale, you might see the annotation don’t appear properly.
+If you change your scale, you might see the annotation doesn’t appear properly.
 Either too close to each other, or too far.